bensampson5/libsv/docs/source/encoder_8b10b.rst

 8B/10B is a line code that maps 8-bit words to 10-bit symbols to achieve DC-balance and bounded disparity, while at the same time provide enough state changes to allow reasonable clock recovery.
-This 8B/10B encoder implementation is a combinatorial circuit that takes an 8-bit binary input, ``i_8b``, and outputs a 10-bit binary value, ``o_10b``, according to `IBM's 8B/10B implementation <https://en.wikipedia.org/wiki/8b/10b_encoding#IBM_implementation>`_.

-The input running disparity (RD) is required via the ``i_rd`` input where ``0`` equals an input RD of -1 and ``1`` equals an input RD of +1.
-Also, the ``i_ctrl`` input is used to select whether the encoder outputs a data symbol (D.x.y) when ``i_ctrl`` = ``0``, or a control symbol (K.x.y) when ``i_ctrl`` = ``0``.
-Along with the 10b encoded output symbol, this module provides an ``o_rd`` output signal which represents the output running disparity after encoding, where ``0`` equals an output RD of -1 and ``1`` equals an output RD of +1.
+This 8B/10B encoder design implements
+`IBM's 8B/10B coding scheme <https://en.wikipedia.org/wiki/8b/10b_encoding#IBM_implementation>`_.

-To achieve DC-free 8b10b coding, the long-term ratio of ones and zeros transmitted is exactly 50%.
-To achieve this, the difference between the number of 1s and 0s transmitted is always limited to ±2, so the running disparity at the end of each symbol will always be either +1 or -1.
+DC-free 8b/10b coding requires that the long-term ratio of ones and zeros transmitted is exactly 50%.
+To achieve this, the difference between the number of 1s and 0s transmitted is always limited to ±2, so the difference at the end of each symbol will always be either +1 or -1.
 This difference is known as the *running disparity* (RD).
-This scheme needs only two states for the running disparity of -1 and +1.
-The RD always starts at -1.
+The IBM implementation needs only two states for the running disparity, -1 and +1, where the RD always starts at -1.

-As the IBM 8b10b coding implementation breaks down the 8b/10b coding into 5b/6b and 3b/4b subcodings, the running disparity is evaluated over each 6b or 4b code as it is transmitted or received.
+To simplify the coding algorithm, the IBM 8b/10b coding implementation breaks down the 8b/10b coding into 5b/6b and 3b/4b subcodings.
+Then, the running disparity is evaluated over each 6b or 4b code as it is transmitted or received.
 The rules for calculating running disparity are:

     1. If the disparity of the 6b or 4b codeword is 0 (equal number of 1s and 0s) then the output running disparity is equal to the input running disparity (i.e. -1 -> -1, +1 -> +1).
     2. If the disparity of the 6b or 4b codeword is not 0 (i.e. ±2, ±4, ±6) then the output running disparity
        is equal to the complement of the input running disparity (i.e. -1 -> +1, +1 -> -1)

-In almost all use-cases, the user is required to keep track of the running disparity over a given data stream being encoded but this feature is not handled by this module as it is a purely combinatorial implementation.
-Instead, this is left to the user to implement in the parent module that instantiates this module although the ``o_rd`` output signal is provided for convenience.
-For example, a simple implementation that would maintain the running disparity over an input data stream would be registering ``o_rd`` and then feeding the output of that register back into this module as ``i_rd``.
+This core keeps track of the running disparity internally so the user does not need to implement any additional logic to determine it.
+The user can, however, control the running disparity by asserting the active-low reset signal ``i_aresetn`` to reset the running disparity to -1.

+Additional control and error status features are provided with this design and are described below:

+    * ``i_en`` is an input enable signal that controls whether or not to perform 8b/10b encoding.
+While deasserted, the core will ignore any further input, maintain current outputs, and maintain the current running disparity.
+    * ``i_ctrl`` is an input control symbol select signal that will have the encoder output a control symbol (K.x.y) if high, otherwise it will output a data symbol (D.x.y).
+    * ``o_code_err`` is an error status signal that indicates when the user encoded an illegal 8b/10b code.
+As all data symbols are valid codes, this signal will only be asserted if an illegal control symbol is encoded because only 12 control symbols are allowed to be sent.
+For more information on the allowed control symbols see the :ref:`Control Symbols table <control_symbols>`.

 IBM's 8B/10B implementation is defined by partitioning the coder into 5B/6B and 3B/4B subordinate coders as described in the tables below.
-Using these tables, a given input 8-bit value, ``HGFEDCBA``, along with the input running disparity and a control symbol select bit, can be encoded to its corresponding unique 10-bit value, ``jhgfiedcba``.
+Using these tables, a given input 8-bit value, ``HGFEDCBA``, along with the current running disparity and a control symbol select signal, can be encoded to its corresponding 10-bit value, ``jhgfiedcba``.

 .. table:: 5B/6B Coding Table